Are Period Pants Worth the Money?

 This is only if you go for a full stash of reusable pants in one go.
-You can build your washable pants and period products stash up slowly as budget allows and phase out disposables over time.
+You can build your washable pants and reusable menstrual products stash up slowly as budget allows and phase out disposables over time.

 Most period flows requires at least four changes a day to stay fresh and leak-free in disposable protection and to follow tampon time limit guidelines - at a minimum - see our blog on Toxic shock syndrome.

 An average period is five days long, meaning over a calendar year you will menstruate for 60 days minimum.
 240 changes a year, 240 tampons or sanitary pads heading to landfill, and costing you money, along with the need to stay constantly supplied.